Wildsong/arcmap_2maps_per_page/README.md

 # arcmap_2maps_per_page
 Python script to generate PDF map series with 2 maps per page

+*If this project interests you and you want more information or you need help with it please contact me, if I don't get feedback I will not continue to improve it. -- brian@wildsong.biz*

 This script was written for a project that initially required a 22"x34" sheet with 2 map per sheet and 4 total sheets.
 Since ArcMap